Skip to content

 z-index and stacking contexts — even after teleporting to body, CSS stacking contexts from ancestor elements can still affect the teleported content.
 If a modal teleported to body still appears behind other elements, check parent elements for transform, filter, or isolation CSS properties that create new stacking contexts.

-For related Vue issues, see Fix: Vue Composable Not Reactive and Fix: Vue Pinia State Not Reactive.
+For related Vue issues, see Fix: Vue Composable Not Reactive, Fix: Vue Pinia State Not Reactive, Fix: Vue Slot Not Working, and Fix: Vue Router 404 on Refresh.

 F